 Acrylic, plexiglass, polycarbonate?
 Pass-through, wraparound, easy-attach feet?
 What does it all mean?
 We're here to help you find the right sneeze guard or room divider for your workspace, ensuring safety without sacrificing visibility.
-Feel free to call us at 800-558-1010 for any other burning questions in the sneeze guard and room divider debates.

 Plexiglas (aka Plexiglass)

 Not unlike Kleenex or Jacuzzi, Plexiglas is a brand name of acrylic.
 However, the debate between Plexiglas vs. acrylic isn't quite so clear-cut.
 While all acrylic can be manufactured 2 ways, all Plexiglas is cell cast, ensuring its strength, lack of impurities, and ability to be cut without cracking.

 What's the difference between Plexiglas and Plexiglass?
 Over time, Plexiglas gained the misnomer Plexiglass.
 It also became shorthand for acrylic in general.
 When you're buying, assume all acrylic is just regular acrylic and instead rely on the thickness of the product.

 You've heard the term at the optician's office; polycarbonate is often used in non-high-index glasses and much thicker applications, such as bulletproof glass.
 If you're installing a sneeze guard for the long haul, it's worth considering this plastic polymer with a lot to prove.
 While it's still heavier than acrylic, the lightweight nature and thinner profile still beat glass by a mile.